rest-models/rest-models-docs/docs/models.md

 myModel.get('name'); // returns 'Jake'
 ```

-If there isn't parameters, get method returns the entire object.
+If there's no parameters, the get method returns the entire object.

 ```js
 myModel.get(); // returns the entire object